Wotcnt/Polyrifringence-Engine/README.md

 ---

 - **Observer-State Integrity**
-  Recursive behavior reflects the intent and coherence of the observer engaging with the system.
+  Recursive behaviour reflects the intent and coherence of the observer engaging with the system.

 - **Ethical Boundary Emergence**
   Ethical constraints arise from trace-consistent recursion rather than external enforcement.